interop-alliance/life-server/README.md

   Javascript and server-side app).
 Think of it as an Amazon S3 service that is simpler to use, has nested folders, and has the option of being self-hosted.

+#### Audience

+This server is intended for the following audiences:

+1. (primarily) Developers of user centric offline-first decentralized applications.
+1. (to a much smaller extent) End-users interested in running their own file sharing server (a minimal Dropbox/Google Drive sort of setup).
+1. (almost not at all) For system administrators / potential service providers interested in running their own multi-user data server.

+To put it another way, due to a shortage of engineering resources, the priorities will be: Developer QoL (Quality of Life) over User QoL over DevOps QoL.

 ### Value Proposition for Developers

 Benefits for creating your web apps with this architecture:

-1. Reduces account fatigue / password fatigue for users.
+1. A flexible cross-domain authentication and access control system is great for social-enabled apps and group collaborations.
+Also reduces account fatigue / password fatigue for users.
-1. Data Ownership moves into the hands of your users, which reduces compliance risks for data storage (such as HIPAA / GDPR compliance).
+1. Data Ownership moves into the hands of your users, which reduces compliance risks for data storage.
 1. Cross-app data sharing (with users' consent).
 Enables innovative horizontal use cases and apps.
-1. A flexible cross-domain authentication and access control system is great for social-enabled apps and group collaborations.
 1. "Warm Start" -- your app immediately has access to rich existing user data and social graph (great for AI/Machine Learning applications).
 1. Offline-first (with synchronization to the user's storage servers) means